CruiseOutlook

 Top Things to Do

-• Take a scenic boat tour through the city's extensive canal system.
+• Take a scenic water taxi ride through the city’s canals

 Typical Weather

 Ft.
-Lauderdale enjoys a tropical rainforest climate, characterized by warm temperatures year-round.
-The best time to visit is from December to April when the weather is pleasant and dry, while the summer months can be hot and humid, with a higher chance of rain.
+Lauderdale has a tropical rainforest climate, characterized by warm temperatures year-round.
+The best time to visit is during the dry season from November to April, while the summer months can be hot and humid, with occasional rain showers.

 What to Pack

-• A light rain jacket or poncho for unexpected showers.
+• A light rain jacket for unexpected showers

 Heads Up